-The organizer reserves the right to publicize the event by means of radio, television, print media and the Internet, as well as film and photo recordings of the events for its own press releases, PR and advertising purposes.
+The organiser reserves the right to publicise the event by means of radio, television, print media and the Internet, as well as film and photo recordings of the events for its own press releases, PR and advertising purposes.
 The participant agrees to be filmed, photographed, interviewed and/or reproduced or presented in any other way during his/her participation in the event.
-In this respect, the participant grants the organizer free of charge the rights of use in the representation of his person and his voice exclusively, as well as in terms of space, time and content, without restriction for the above-mentioned purposes.
+In this respect, the participant grants the organiser free of charge the rights of use in the representation of his person and his voice exclusively, as well as in terms of space, time and content, without restriction for the above-mentioned purposes.
 In particular, the right to edit the film and photo recordings in any way, as well as the transfer of the rights of use to third parties, is also covered by the granting of rights.

-The briefing for the race is obligatory for all participants and takes place in the competition centre on Friday at 20.00.
-For participants who miss this briefing, there will be another briefing at 7:30 am on Saturday morning.
-Participants may not start without a briefing.
+The briefing for the race is compulsory for all participants and takes place at the competition centre on Friday at 20:00.
+For participants who miss this briefing, there will be an emergency briefing on Saturday morning at 07:30.
+Participants are not allowed to start without a briefing.